 Pour into molds, add sticks and freeze until solid (about 4 to 6 hours).

 Unmold and serve at once, or place in plastic bags for storage.
-Makes 10 ice pops.

-(Images and recipe courtesy of Kim Crawford)
+(Images courtesy of Kim Crawford)